 Ngorongoro Crater and Serengeti Safari

-There is quite simply no place more beautiful anywhere in Africa than the Ngorongoro Crater, it is one of those places that you just have to see at least once in your lifetime.
-The Serengeti has been voted Africa’s top safari park and features on all Tanzania photography tours but this safari takes you the most special, beautiful and remote corner of the park.
+A combined Ngorongoro Crater photo safari and a Serengeti photo safari: There is quite simply no place more beautiful anywhere in Africa than the Ngorongoro Crater, it is one of those places that you just have to see at least once in your lifetime.
+Scroll down to see a portfolio from this Tanzania photo safari.
+This is a small group photography tour for only two photographers.

 The Best Tanzania Photo Safari Experience

-It has been dubbed the ‘8th natural wonder of the world’ and there is quite simply no place like it on earth.
+Ngorongoro Crater photo safari leg: It has been dubbed the ‘8th natural wonder of the world’ and there is quite simply no place like it on earth.
 The Ngorongoro Crater is a UNESCO World Heritage Site and it is the undisputed Eden of Africa.
-So why has it taken me all these years to put together a Ngorongoro Crater photo safari?
-Well, I have visited the crater extensively for the last six years on my Tanzania photo safaris, searching for a way to unlock its photographic potential and finally I have discovered the secret.
-I now share this secret with you on this small group photography tour so that you can also get awesome and unique photographs in the crater on this Tanzania photography tour.
+I have visited the crater extensively for the last decade on my Tanzania photo safaris, searching for a way to unlock its photographic potential.
+I now share this incredible photographic destination with you on this small group photography tour so that you can also get awesome and unique photographs on this Ngorongoro Crater photo safari.

 The Ngorongoro Crater is Africa’s own version of Jurassic Park.
 Surrounded by 360 degree and 600m (1,968ft) high walls, it is the largest intact and unfilled caldera in the world.
-At the bottom you find Africa’s most incredible ecosystem where some of the largest elephant bulls roam plus big cats and black rhinoceroses, not to mention an absolute smorgasbord of plains game.
+At the bottom you find Africa’s most incredible ecosystem where some of the largest elephant bulls roam plus big cats and black rhinoceroses, not to mention an absolute smorgasbord of plains game and birds.
 It is an ancient timeless place of wonder and is of unspeakable beauty.
 This is a bucket list item and something everyone who loves Africa just has to see.
 It is also one of the finest and most unique photographic destinations, one mostly overlooked by photographers when considering a Tanzania photo safari.

-This Ngorongoro Crater photo safari leg is specifically designed with wildlife photographers in mind and very carefully timed so that there are moody skies, incredible backgrounds and dramatic light.
-It is also timed for when there is almost no one else in the Ngorongoro Crater, so you will have the place largely to yourself on this Tanzania photography tour.
+This Ngorongoro Crater photo safari leg is specifically designed with wildlife photographers in mind.
+Moody skies, incredible backgrounds and dramatic light are the order of the day.
+This Tanzania photo safari is timed for when there is almost no one else in the Ngorongoro Crater, so you will have the place largely to yourself.
 If you are a photographer who enjoys playing with light and lines, and if you enjoy composing your shot and capturing frames that show an animal in its environment then don’t miss this Ngrongoro Crater photo safari.

 This is the best Tanzania photo safari you can do and one that avoids the tourist bottleneck that takes place every year in February.
 Keep reading for the full itinerary details of your Tanzania photography tour.